 Isn’t it cute?
 It’s got some damage to the drawers, missing some of the skirt, but really not too bad.
 I do believe it was handmade at some point and full of charm.
 Now, we couldn’t let that go into the trash, could we?

 I will admit, we found this last November (gulp) and I told her we would get to it as soon as I could.
 Well…I wasn’t lying and now is the time.
-Since most people don’t have use for a tiny chest of drawers – this thing is less than 3 feet tall – we decided to give it new life as a vintage card catalog.
+Since most people don’t have use for a tiny chest of drawers – this thing is less than 3 feet tall – we decide to give it new life as a vintage card catalog.

 First, we took off that decorative piece on the top, and removed the broken bottom skirt.
-Then I removed the decorative piece between the top two drawers and cut the center spacer with my jigsaw.
+Then I removed the decorative piece between the top two drawers and cut the center spacer with

 Miss S and I wanted to make the top two drawers into one, so we were removing the tracks to make that possible.
 Next, we added some scrap wood with my drill between the two drawers to make them the appropriate width.